aabdelmohsen/spark-kafka-hive/README.md

 # Spark Streaming integration with Kafka and Hive

-This project created by using Apache Spark Direct Stream to read web requests logs data as messages from Apache Kafka and store them inside Apache Hive table
+This project created by using Apache Spark Discretized Stream (DStreams) to read web requests logs data as messages from Apache Kafka and store them inside Apache Hive table